kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 ```

 Here, using the bare environment name (eg production) always refers to the latest snapshot
 in that environment.
-We can also use the
+You can also use the
 Kosli CLI to check what was running in previous snapshots.
-Here we look at what was running in snapshot #1 in production.
+Find what was running in snapshot #1 in production:

 ```shell {.command}
 kosli environment get production#1
 ```